 During Spring Break, I took my visitors through the Sarape Museum, and they were still game for more museums.
 (My favorite kind of visitors!)
-We were hanging out in the Plaza de Armas, so I suggested that we wander through the Museum of Coahuila’s Presidents, which is located in the back corner of the state government building.
+We were hanging out in the Plaza de Armas, so I suggested that we wander through the Museum of Coahuila’s Government Palace, which is located in the back corner of the big, pink, state government building.

 Now, for years, I assumed that the state building was off-limits for the public.
 Then one day, I was at the Plaza de Armas with a friend and her preschooler had to use the bathroom.
 She just waltzed past the security guards at the entrance and that kid was able to use a beautiful, clean, free, public toilet!

 So don´t shy away from entering the state government building on the Plaza de Armas.
 The metal detectors and guards are a little intimidating, but it´s well worth a visit.
-One reason for visiting is the Museum of Coahuila’s Presidents, which occupies one corner.
+One reason for visiting is the Government Palace Museum, which occupies one corner.
 Like most of Saltillo’s government-run museums, it´s tiny.
 If one reads fast (or doesn’t have enough Spanish to read much), a visit can take 5-10 minutes.

 However, if visitors do like to read, it´s a pleasant way to spend a small portion of an afternoon.